Books, Papers, and Articles

 entities pursued missile research in the late 1940s and 1950s.

-Levine, Arnold and Mark, Hans.
+Levine, Arnold and Hans Mark.
 The Management of Research

 Institutions: A Look At Government Laboratories.
 Washington,